 Brazilian name: socó-boi

 The Rufescent Tiger-heron is found from Honduras in Central America to northern Argentina.
+See the distribution map at Birdlife International.
 It tends to hide in the undergrowth on the banks of rivers during the day being mainly crepuscular in its habits.
 It captures prey using the technique known as "Standing Still".
 Photo 3 shows a typical hunting stance.

 |The adult has a very long bill, chestnut head, chest

 and neck with a white stripe down the front of the neck.